practicingruby/practicing-ruby-paid/posts/v5/004-service-apis.md

 - span.user-text - The user nickname text
 - a with rel 'message' - A reference to a message representation

-Here is one way you could render an update that is compatible with these ALPS spec attributes:
+This is one way you could render an update that is compatible with these attributes:

 ```html
 <li class="message">